-My research has been published or is forthcoming in the American Political Science Review, Comparative Political Studies, Political Analysis, International Studies Quarterly, and Political Science Research and Methods.
+My research has been published or is forthcoming in the Proceedings of the National Academy of Sciences, the American Political Science Review, the British Journal of Political Science, Comparative Political Studies, Political Analysis, International Studies Quarterly, and Political Science Research and Methods.
 It has also been covered in several popular outlets, including Freakonomics, BBC Arabic, The Economist, The Times, The Daily Mail, Al Jazeera, Spiegel Online, Le Figaro, la Republica, and Al-Araby Al-Jadeed.

 My research has been supported by Innovations for Poverty Action’s Peace and Recovery Program, Abbasi Program in Islamic Studies, Stanford Institute for Economic Policy Research (SIEPR), Stanford Center on International Conflict and Negotiation (SCICN), and Stanford Center on Philanthropy and Civil Society, among others.

-You can contact me via email at alaa [at] stanford [dot] edu or follow me on twitter at @a_alrababah.
+You can contact me via email at ala.alrababah [at] gess.ethz.ch or follow me on twitter at @a_alrababah.